flyser/cournal/README.md

 To get into Cournal hacking, have a look at LINKS.md, which contains a list of most things you need to know.
-Feel free to contact me, if questions arise or if you want to improve Cournal, but don't know what needs work.
+Feel free to contact me, if questions arise or if you want to improve Cournal, but don't know how to get started.

 ## Dependencies ##